emmanuelvlad/oxide-discordcalladmin/README.md

 Players can use a command that creates a channel and notifies admins in discord, admins can reply from within this channel to the player.
+## Permissions

+- `discordcalladmin.use` - Allows the player to use /calladmin

 ## Commands